dewangsahuji/Free-genai-bootcamp-2025/Sentence_constructor/promt.md

     <score-reason>
     Bad : didn't start with the table
     Bad : extra stuff in the ending
+    Remove : Let's work on transcribing the sentence into Japanese.
+Here's a table of vocabulary to get you started:
+    Remove : Don't worry if it's not perfect – we can work through it together.
+If you need help or clues, feel free to
     </score-reason>
     <assistant-output>
             Let's work on transcribing the sentence into Japanese.
 Here's a table of vocabulary to get you started: